linrongbin16/colorbox.nvim/README.md

 defined by:

 1. Github stars &ge; 400.
-2. Last commit in 2 years(365 days).
+2. Last commit in 2 years(365 days/year).
 3. For multiple ports/variants, keep the one with more stars, git commits and plugins support.